Minimum Wage in Australia: What You Need to Know Before Moving Here

 Supported Wage System and Disability

-The supported wage system plays a vital role for disabled workers.
-This system assesses their individual work capacity.
 The supported wage system applies specifically to employees with disabilities who cannot earn the full minimum wage due to reduced work capacity.
-Payment is then calculated as a proportion of the minimum wage based on productivity levels with the standard work rate.
+Payment is then calculated as a proportion of the minimum salary based on productivity levels with the standard work rate.

 Apprentices, Trainees, and Junior Employees